 In 2014, the Group classified its Hotel in Gaziantep, previously recorded in Other Assets under Assets Held for Resale, as Investment Property in terms of change in right of repurchase.
 The Group has started to earn rental income from this property and therefore in accordance with IAS 40, the Group has presented the Hotel as Investment Property.
-The fair value of the Hotel has been assessed at TL 58,250.
+The fair value of the Hotel has been assessed at TL 58,279.

 Accordingly, the Hotel was valued by an independent appraiser.
-According to the report dated 2 May 2014 prepared by a real estate appraisal company, which is included in the list to provide valuation service by the Capital Markets Board of Turkey ("CMB"), the fair value of hotel is determined as TL 56,155 for shares of the land at that time and building owned by the Group determined according to the discounted cash flow projections approach.
-Investment property comprises a commercial properties that are leased to third parties.
-Lease contains an initial non-cancellable period of 10 years, with annual increases in rents indexed to consumer prices.
-Rental income from investment property amounting to TL 674 has been recognised in other income.
+According to the report dated 7 December 2017 prepared by a real estate appraisal company, which is included in the list to provide valuation service by the Capital Markets Board of Turkey ("CMB"), the fair value of hotel is determined as TL 58,279 for shares of the land at that time and building owned by the Group determined according to the discounted cash flow projections approach.
+Rental income from investment property amounting to TL 776 has been recognised in other income.
 The valuation model considers the present value of net cash flows to be generated from the property, taking into account expected rental growth rate which is 3%, occupancy rate which is 40% and discount rate which is 11%.